 - Empty all trash cans nightly.

-- Discard old newspapers, magazines and other items mice can shred to use for bedding.
+- Discard old newspapers, magazines, and other items mice can shred to use for bedding.

-Use peppermint oil — mice HATE it!
+Make a stink (to mice).
 Although most people like the smell of peppermint oil, mice hate the stuff — and so do other pests like spiders.
 Use this to your advantage by adding it to your homemade cleaners.
 You can also dab peppermint oil onto cotton balls and tuck them into the corners of your pantry shelves to keep rodents away.

 Get Mice Out Of Your Walls

 Mice love to make nests in walls and rarely leave their cozy place during the day.
 At night they’ll come out foraging for food but, since you’ve deprived them of it by following the steps above, they’ll eventually starve.
-Yes, that means they might die in your walls and smell awful for a couple of days but at least they’ll be dead.
+Yes, that means they might die in your walls and smell awful for a couple of days, but at least they’ll be dead.

 You can make either type of trap more attractive to mice by baiting it with a dab of peanut butter.
 (Surprisingly, mice aren’t that interested in cheese.)
 Check your traps daily and, while wearing gloves, discard those that have done their job.

-Once you get rid of mice naturally it’s a good idea to give your home a thorough cleaning to get rid of any droppings or other things they’ve left behind.
+Once you get rid of mice naturally, it’s a good idea to give your home a thorough cleaning to get rid of any droppings or other things they’ve left behind.
 Then make a point of inspecting your home’s exterior for gaps every season and re-caulking as needed to keep mice from entering your home.